Not all customers are the same.

 And here’s how other top sources define customer marketing or customer engagement marketing:

-Basically, customer marketing strategies are focussed on the following:
+Basically, customer marketing strategies are focused on the following:

 The first contact is all about creating a positive first impression and demonstrating the standard of service your customers can expect from your brand during and after the on-boarding process.